🍡 mochi

 Error Boundaries

-Each section contains a component that throws on purpose.
-Without boundaries, any one of them would take down this whole page; with boundaries, the failure is walled off and the rest of the page keeps working.
+You can use Svelte error boundaries to isolate failures.
+Without them, any one throwing component could take down a whole page load (which might be what you want sometimes).
+With boundaries, the failure is walled off and the rest of the page keeps working.
 In dev, the failed island shows a small dashed-red marker; in prod, it disappears silently.

 1. Non-hydrated component + user <svelte:boundary>